-Engine trouble warning light "♣"
+Engine trouble warning light " ..."

-This warning light flashes or stays on if an electrical circuit monitoring the engine is not working correctly.
-If this occurs, have a Yamaha dealer check the self-diagnosis system.
+This warning light comes on if a problem is detected in the electrical circuit monitoring the engine.
+If this occurs, have a Yamaha dealer check the vehicle.

 The electrical circuit of the warning light can be checked by turning the key to "ON".
 The warning light should come on for a few seconds, and then go off.